Obstruction characterization of co-TT graphs: Preliminaries

-\begin{theo}[\cite{8}] A chordal graph $G$ is strongly chordal graph if and only if $G$ does not contain a trampoline as an induced subgraph . \end{theo} Lekkerkerker and Boland \cite{22}, gave an obstraction characterization of interval graphs in terms of asteroidal triple (AT) of vertices.
-An independent set of three vertices of a graph forms an \textit{asteroidal triple} if any two vertices of them can be join by a path that avoids the neighbor of the third vertex.\\ \begin{theo}[\cite{22}] A chordal graph $G$ is an interval graph if and only if it does not contain any asteroidal triple of vertices. \end{theo} Lekkerkerker and Boland also gave the list of forbidden induced subgraphs of an interval graph.
-Actually they proved the following theorem.\\ \begin{theo}[\cite{22}] A chordal graph is an interval graph if and only if it does not contain any graph (namely $T, W, T_n$ and $H_n$) of Fig.4 as an induced subgraph. \end{theo}
+Lekkerkerker and Boland \cite{22} provided an insightful characterization of interval graphs based on the concept of asteroidal triples (AT) of vertices.
+An independent set of three vertices in a graph forms an \textit{asteroidal triple} if it is possible to connect any pair of these vertices with a path that avoids the neighbors of the third vertex.\\ \begin{theo}[\cite{22}] A chordal graph $G$ is an interval graph if and only if it does not contain any asteroidal triple of vertices. \end{theo} Lekkerkerker and Boland also compiled a list of forbidden induced subgraphs for interval graphs.
+In fact, they established the following theorem.\\ \begin{theo}[\cite{22}] A chordal graph is an interval graph if and only if it does not contain any graph (namely $T, W, T_n$ and $H_n$) of Fig.4 as an induced subgraph. \end{theo}